MonitorAmbientLight/mal-master/README.md

 To ensure compatibility, you should use the listed hardware and software.
 If you have advanced knowledge you can of course use other parts and modify them as you like.

 > You are not bound to use the MAL case.
-You can either design your own case, use ours or use all parts in open setup. **The last solution is only usable for a first test.**
+You can either design your own case, use ours or use all parts in an open setup. **The last solution is only suitable for a first test.**

 ## Hardware list